 Mr Gbagbo was transferred to the International Criminal Court at The Hague, where he becomes the first head of state to be tried there.

 The conflict killed some 3,000 people.

 Mr Gbagbo faces four charges of crimes against humanity - murder, rape and other forms of sexual violence, persecution and "other inhuman acts".
 He denies the charges, saying he is the victim of a French plot.

 Mr Gbagbo has suffered from post-traumatic stress in prison, but judges in 2015 rejected his request to be temporarily released on health grounds.

 Mr Gbagbo cut his political teeth in the trade union movement and he played heavily on his reputation as the main opposition figure to former President Felix Houphouet-Boigny's one-party state.

 He started out on the political left, but since the 1980s has taken a strongly nationalist, even xenophobic, stance.

 Mr Gbagbo said the dispute over Ivory Coast's presidency was a fight for Ivorian (and indeed African) sovereignty and he accused the French and Americans of having it in for him.

-Ivory Coast, he said, is the nation blessed by God and neo-colonialists want to control it for its cocoa and oil fields.
+Ivory Coast, he said, was a nation blessed by God, and neo-colonialists wanted to control it for its cocoa and oil fields.